How we generated electricity in November

-In November, gas was our largest source of generation, accounting for 31% of electricity.
+In April, wind was our largest source of generation for the third consecutive month, providing 35.1% of our electricity.

-Though the month, 47% of electricity came from zero-carbon sources, peaking at 82% on 1 November at 1:30pm.
+59% of electricity came from zero-carbon sources, peaking at 88% on 15 April at 1pm.

 If you have any questions about these figures, contact us here.